You do NOT want to be on the receiving end of that.

 - Steel Battalion has two railgun variations.
 They have limited ammunition (8 or 10 rounds), the non-fixed-mount version is very heavy and will limit weapon loadout options in addition to being limited to a few V Ts, it consumes a lot of battery charge when firing, and there is a delay before it fires...but it will destroy any VT with just 1 or 2 shots, has a very long range, and the projectile travels too fast to slidestep out of the way once fired.
 The trick to dodging it is to slidestep just BEFORE it fires so that the FSS overcompensates and misses wide, but that won't do the victim any good if he's the target of TWO railguns, one fired a half-second after the other.
 Needless to say, it's one of the most feared and used weapons in the game's arsenal.

-- The MechWarrior series has a Gauss Rifles as a standard weapon for the mechs.
-As it's an adaptation of Battletech.
+- As it's an adaptation of BattleTech, the MechWarrior and Mech Commander series have Gauss Rifles as a standard weapon for the mechs.

 - The Behemoth II and Marauder II in MechWarrior 4: Mercenaries' fan-made mektek expansion can both mount a dorsal railgun which is a BFG by even 'mech standards.